macCesar/imgconvert-cli/readme.md

 - `-q, --quality`: (Optional) The quality of the output images, specified as an integer between 1 and 100.
 The default quality is 85.
 - `-b, --background`: (Optional) The background color to use when converting images with transparency to formats without transparency (e.g., PNG to JPEG).
 Specify the color in hexadecimal format (e.g., `#ffffff` for white).
 The default is white.
 - `-r, --replace`: (Optional) Replace the original files with the processed images.
 Use `true` to enable this feature.
 The default is `false`.
+- `-w, --width`: (Optional) Set the width of the output images.
+- `-h, --height`: (Optional) Set the height of the output images.
 - `-v, --version`: (Optional) Display the version of the module.
-- `-h, --help`: (Optional) Show the help message with usage instructions.
+- `-H, --help`: (Optional) Show the help message with usage instructions.

+Certainly!
+Let's integrate the examples for changing the width and height into the list, and update the "How It Works" section to include resizing functionality.

 ### Examples